IPeralta-GLSL/Darkmoon-Engine/docs/frustum-culling.md

-# Frustum and Occlusion Culling Implementation
+# Frustum, Occlusion, and Triangle Culling Implementation

-This implementation adds comprehensive visibility culling capabilities to the Darkmoon Engine, improving rendering performance by only processing objects that are both within the camera's view frustum and not occluded by other objects.
+This implementation adds comprehensive visibility culling capabilities to the Darkmoon Engine, improving rendering performance by only processing objects that are within the camera's view frustum, not occluded by other objects, and whose individual triangles meet visibility criteria.

 ## Features